drewbarontini/tmcss-book/source/process.md

 }
 ```

 Are you setting fixed `width`s on non-layout modules?
 You want your modules to flex to fit any container, and this is an easy way to spot places you need to refactor.
+Are you forcing `absolute` or `fixed` positioning on elements that shouldn't have it?

-### Tools
+### Style Repetition

-Use things like [csscss](https://github.com/zmoazeni/csscss), [csslint](https://github.com/CSSLint/csslint), and [Style Stats](https://github.com/t32k/stylestats) to help you spot repitition of your code.
+Use tools like [csscss](https://github.com/zmoazeni/csscss), [csslint](https://github.com/CSSLint/csslint), and [Style Stats](https://github.com/t32k/stylestats) to help you spot repetition of your code.